 PGE generates revenues and cash flows primarily from the sale and distribution of electricity to its retail customers.
 The impact of seasonal weather conditions on demand for electricity can cause the Company's revenues, cash flows, and income from operations to fluctuate from period to period.
-Historically, PGE has experienced its highest MWa deliveries and retail energy sales during the winter heating season and did record a new winter peak load in December 2022.
-Summer peak deliveries have continued to exceed those of the winter months for several years, generally resulting from air conditioning demand and the trend toward a warmer overall climate.
+Summer peak deliveries have continued to exceed those of the winter months for nearly ten years, generally resulting from growing air conditioning demand and the trend toward a warmer overall climate.
 In August 2023, demand reached a new all-time high, surpassing the previous mark, which was set in summer 2021.
-Retail customer price changes and customer usage patterns, which can be affected by the economy also have an effect on revenues.
+Historically, PGE had experienced its highest average megawatts (MWa) deliveries and retail energy sales during the winter heating season.
+Although a new record high winter peak load was set as recent as December 2022, the summer peak deliveries in each year since 2021 have exceeded that winter peak.
+Retail customer price changes and customer usage patterns, which can be affected by the economy, also have an effect on revenues.
 Wholesale power availability and price, hydro and wind generation, and fuel costs for thermal plants can also affect income from operations.
-PGE has taken measures to help ensure the availability of supply chain-constrained items that are needed to serve new and existing customers, such as advance ordering of critical materials, pre-securing manufacturing capacity with strategic partners, and evaluating availability with established and new suppliers.
-PGE has also taken measures to help mitigate cost increases through long-term agreements, supplier engagement, and expanding the supply base.
+PGE has taken measures to enhance the availability of supply chain-constrained items that are needed to serve new and existing customers, such as securing inventory of critical materials to improve reliability, reserving manufacturing capacity with strategic partners, and evaluating availability with established and new suppliers.
+The Company's materials and supplies forecasting process is designed to secure materials availability as well as mitigate cost increases through long-term agreements, supplier engagement, and expanding the supply base.